Oh Boy, That's A Lot To Introduce

 - Once again Jane Curtin does the news.
 Where last time she started by showing her bra, this time she starts with a sexy conversation as if to win over the horny male viewers in order to keep the role because she jumps right into her regular tone once she seems to get past the point of obligation.
 There was also an interesting segment where they throw to Garrett Morris to report on the Black Governors Convention, only no one is there because there were zero black governors at the time.

-- The news commercial was a repeat of the Puppy Uppers and Doggy Downers commercial.
+- The news’s commercial was a repeat of the Puppy Uppers and Doggy Downers commercial.

 - The news returns with Belushi checking in as the reporter whose anger grows as he talks about a topic that annoys him.
 Tonight's topic was another moment that I could quote word for word as he rants and raves about the phase, "The luck of the Irish."

-- Next, we get the back story in text of a real attempt by Nixon to create a Secret Police Force known as the Huston Plan which sounded an awful lot like the NSA.
+- Next, we get the backstory in text that shared a real attempt by Nixon to create a Secret Police Force known as the Huston Plan which sounded an awful lot like the NSA.
 We then see a sketch of the night this plan failed as Nixon tried to strong arm J. Edgar Hoover into playing along but both sides have too much spy intel on one another for the blackmailing attempt to go anywhere.

 - The Meters then perform I Got to Get My Name Up In Lights.